How To Build An Emergency Preparedness Kit For The Whole Family

 Ensuring Safety with an Emergency Preparedness Kit for the Family

-It has been a long survival and prepping journey for me, and I have acquired quite the array of gear over the years.
-I actually have an entire room in my house dedicated to survival and prepping gear.
+It has been a long and prepping journey for me, and I have acquired quite the array of gear over the years.
+I actually have an entire room in my house dedicated to and prepping gear.

 However, I want to start out by emphasizing that gear should not be your first priority.
-So many new survivalists or preppers run out and drop hundreds if not thousands of dollars on gear with no survival knowledge.
+So many new survivalists or preppers run out and drop hundreds if not thousands of dollars on gear with no knowledge.
 If you do not know when and how to use the gear, it serves no purpose.

 Your primary focus should always be knowledge.
 You can learn so much about this subject matter just by surfing the internet.
 This knowledge is free, and you could spend years reading it all.